APRIL QIU CHENG.

 The road ahead is long, but so is my journey thus far.
 In high school, I participated in the International Olympiad for Astronomy and Astrophysics and Science Olympiad.
 Without these outreach programs, I wouldn't be where I am.

 Since 2020, I have been heavily involved in writing astronomy tests and developing resources for the Astronomy event of Science Olympiad.
 A (nearly) comprehensive list of these can be found here.
-Other outreach involvements are in the works...
+As of 2025, I am also involved in coaching the USA IOAA team.
+In Spring 2026, I plan to tutor at the New Jersey Northern State Prison as part of the Prison Teaching Initiative.

 The road ahead is long, but so is my journey thus far.
 In high school, I participated in the International Olympiad for Astronomy and Astrophysics and Science Olympiad.
 Without these outreach programs, I wouldn't be where I am.

 Since 2020, I have been heavily involved in writing astronomy tests and developing resources for the Astronomy event of Science Olympiad.
 A (nearly) comprehensive list of these can be found here.
-Other outreach involvements are in the works...
+As of 2025, I am also involved in coaching the USA IOAA team.
+In Spring 2026, I plan to tutor at the New Jersey Northern State Prison as part of the Prison Teaching Initiative.